 Execution Rhythm is Discrete.

-William M. Duke is a retired Naval Officer and Master Practitioner of the Flawless Execution methodology.
+William M. Duke is a retired Naval Commander and Master Practitioner of the Flawless Execution methodology.

 He is the co-author of The Debrief Imperative (Premiere, 2011) and Down Range: A Transitioning Veteran’s Career Guide to Life’s Next Phase (Wiley, 2013).